 Destination: World

-Ship: Queen Mary 226 Days - World Cruise Segment - Sydney To Dubai - Sydney to Dubai aboard Island Princess
+Ship: MSC Magnifica60 Days - World Cruise Liner - Auckland To London (Dover) - Auckland to London (Dover) aboard Crown

 Destination: World